benjamincjackson/distance/README.md

 distance 0.1.0

 USAGE:
-    distance [OPTIONS] --input <input>... --output <output>
+    distance [OPTIONS]

 OPTIONS:
-    -b, --batchsize <batchsize>    try setting this >(>) 1 if you are struggling to get a speedup when adding threads [default: 1]
+    -b, --batchsize <batchsize>    Try setting this >(>) 1 if you are struggling to get a speedup when adding threads [default: 1]
     -h, --help                     Print help information
     -i, --input <input>...
 Input alignment file(s) in fasta format.
-Loaded into memory.
-    -m, --measure <measure>        which distance measure to use [default: raw] [possible values: n, n_high, raw, jc69, k80, tn93]
+Loaded into memory -l, --licenses                 Print licence information and exit -m, --measure <measure>        Which distance measure to use [default: raw] [possible values: n, n_high, raw, jc69, k80, tn93]
-    -o, --output <output>          output file in tab-separated-value format -s, --stream <stream>          Input alignment file in fasta format.
+    -o, --output <output>          Output file in tab-separated-value format -s, --stream <stream>          Input alignment file in fasta format.
 Streamed from disk.
-                                   Requires exactly one file also be specifed to -i.
-    -t, --threads <threads>        how many threads to spin up for pairwise comparisons [default: 1] -V, --version                  Print version information
+                                   Requires exactly one file also be specifed to -i -t, --threads <threads>        How many threads to spin up for pairwise comparisons [default: 1] -V, --version                  Print version information
 ```